Safe Sport Training for Parents and Non-Athletes

 MINOR ATHLETE ABUSE PROTECTION POLICY (MAAPP)

-The USA Swimming Minor Athlete Abuse Protection Policy (MAAPP) becomes effective June 23, 2019.
+The USA Swimming Minor Athlete Abuse Protection Policy (MAAPP) was updated on September 1, 2021.
 MAAPP contains five sections: one-on-one interactions, travel, social media and electronic communications, locker rooms and changing areas and massage, rubdowns and athletic training modalities.

-Additionally all our 18+ year old athletes must complete the Athlete Protection Training by June 23, 2019, before they are able to swim in a meet.
+Additionally all our 18+ year old athletes must complete the Athlete Protection Training by their 18th birthday, before they are able to swim in a meet.
 Any meet that uses OME for entries (Sectionals, Far Westerns, Jr. Nationals, Nationals, etc.) will flag any 18+ athletes that have not completed the online course and they will not be allowed to swim in the meet.
 It is recommended that those athletes that are almost 18 years old complete the online course during the summer while they have time.

 Below you will find all of the materials that USA Swimming has published regarding MAAPP, including answers to FAQs to date.
 Kelly Schott, our Safe Sport Chair, has also put together a presentation with more in-depth explanations of these policies.
 If you have a question that is not answered in USA Swimming's or Kelly's presenation, please email Kelly Schott and she will either answer your question(s) or forward it on to USA Swimming to get an answer.